interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

 #### "Import Style"

-You may have noticed that the filename is passed to `load_extension` without the `.py` extension.
+In the example above, the filename is passed to `load_extension` without the `.py` extension.
 This is because interactions.py actually does an
 *import* when loading the extension, so whatever string you give it needs to be a valid Python import path.
 This means that if you have a file structure like this:

 ```